IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 they would be used to support multi-domain optical services, which are outside the scope of this document.

-The optical network elements (NEs) within the optical domains can be ROADMs or OTN switches, with or without an integrated ROADM function.
+The optical nodes within the optical domains can be either:

+- WDM nodes, as defined in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, with an integrated ROADM functions and with or without integrated optical transponders;

+- OTN nodes, with integrated an OTN cross-connect function and with or without integrated ROADM functions or optical transponders.

 {: #mdsc-overview}